corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 categories:
   - Projects

-draft: true
 ---

-Ever since I was a kid, I've always wanted to put up a traffic light somewhere in my house.
-Now that my wife and I are renovating our own home, I finally get the chance to make these dreams a reality.
-Recently I finally realized that it's hard to make a traffic light fit in with classy decor (or at least that's what my wife says), so the dreams have been modified.
+Have you ever struggled to park perfectly in your garage?
+Sure, you could hang a tennis ball on a string, but where's the fun in that?
+Ever since I was a kid, I've dreamed of having a traffic light in my house.
+Now that my wife and I are renovating our home, I finally had the chance to make this dream a reality—with a slight modification.
+While a full traffic light might not fit with our home's aesthetic (according to my wife), I found the perfect alternative:

-**Let's put a pedestrian crossing light in my garage!**
+**A pedestrian crossing light for our garage!**

-## The Sign
+## The Light

 {{< figure src="sign-example.jpg"
 alt="Pedestrian crossing light showing a walk signal and the number 42." align=center height=500 >}}

-Turns out you can buy anything on EBay, so I found a [pedestrian crossing signal](https://www.ebay.com/itm/125992762337) for about $40 total.
-It runs on 120v AC and has all the features I was looking for:
+Turns out you can find anything on eBay, including a [pedestrian crossing signal](https://www.ebay.com/itm/125992762337) for just $40.
+This particular model was perfect because it had everything I was looking for:

-1. Hand and walk icons that are the right shape (there are different styles in different models, but these are the ones I'm used to.)
+1. Hand and walk icons in the classic style I wanted (different models have varying designs)
-2. 2-digit, 7-segment number display
+2. A 2-digit, 7-segment number display for distance readings
-3. Cheap enough that I can break it and not feel bad.
+3. Cheap enough that I can break it and not feel bad

+The sign runs on 120V AC out of the box, making it easy to work with.

+## Hardware Modifications

-It was a pain to open up because it's sealed and weatherproof, but I was able to cut through the plastic shell with a Dremel and several cut-off disks.
-Definitely wear eye protection for this part.
+The first challenge was getting inside the weatherproof housing.
+These signs are built to withstand the elements, so it took some work with a Dremel and several cut-off disks to carefully cut through the plastic shell.
+(Pro tip: wear eye protection for this part! 🕶️)

-Inside, I found that the sign was split into two distinct systems: the hand/walk part, and the countdown timer.
-The hand/walk part was easy enough to tap into: simply apply ~12V DC to one set of pins for the hand signal and another set of pins for the walk signal.
-I thought it was interesting that the system is fail-safe, so the circuit automatically puts the hand back up if you try to turn on both at once.

-For the numerical displays, I decided to be a bit more destructive.
-I _could_ have soldered up a control board for the existing LED arrangement, but it would either require a large number of GPIO pins or a 7-segment driver circuit.
-Most of the driver chips I could find wouldn't work with the high power draw of a sign this large, so I ultimately just replaced the LEDs with my own.
+<small>(Note that if you only wanted to control the hand and walk lights, that could be done with just a relay board without opening the housing.)</small>

+Inside, I discovered the sign was divided into two separate systems:

+1. The hand/walk signals
+2. The countdown timer display

+The hand/walk system turned out to be surprisingly straightforward: it just needed ~12V DC applied to different sets of pins to control each signal.
+I was impressed to find that the system was designed with a fail-safe mechanism—if you try to activate both signals simultaneously, it defaults to showing the "stop" hand.

+The numerical displays required a different approach.
+While I _could_ have designed a control board for the existing LED setup, it would have required either:

+- A large number of GPIO pins (one for each segment)
+- A 7-segment driver circuit (which would struggle with the high power requirements of these large displays)

-I used a strip of addressable RGB LEDs, cut and chained to cover all segments.
-This allows the segment control to be fully done in software and gives some extra features like color control and effects.
+Instead, I opted for a more DIY solution: replacing the original LEDs with addressable RGB LED strips.
+By carefully cutting and chaining the strips to follow the segment patterns, I created a fully software-controllable display that offered bonus features like color control and effects.

 {{< figure src="number-displays-raw.jpg"
 alt="RGB strips cut and arranged in the pattern of two 7-segment displays"